-Many patients are reaching out to services for the first time and need support with systems navigation.
-Others have new social needs.

-- Some emerging needs include food, utilities, pet food, hygiene supplies, mental health resources (including resources related to social isolation and loneliness), health insurance, parenting resources, financial assistance and job opportunities. - Resource navigators can help reduce the stigma often associated with community resource use.
+- Many patients are reaching out to services for the first time and need support with systems navigation.
+Others have new social needs. - Some emerging needs include food, utilities, pet food, hygiene supplies, mental health resources (including resources related to social isolation and loneliness), health insurance, parenting resources, financial assistance and job opportunities. - Resource navigators can help reduce the stigma often associated with community resource use.

-Focus on Health Equity

-- Harness the energy from the dual pandemics of COVID-19 and racism to focus on social needs with an equity lens. - Leaders hold space to discuss equity and rethink old approaches. - Harness data: look at all metrics by race/ethnicity.

-Collect and Use Data

-- Collect, organize, standardize, and act on data related to social needs.
-Use data to identify patients, target outreach, and track intervention success. - Document what you are hearing from patients and track trends. - Standardize data as much as possible to facilitate accurate measurement and data sharing. - > Collect data on the social determinants of health and intervene.

-Leverage Telehealth

-- Include social health in telehealth interventions. - Address patient technology access issues. - > Provide mental health services, social needs screening, and resource referrals virtually. - Address technology access issues creatively.
-Have a patient come into the clinic and talk with a provider using a clinic computer.
-Connect patients to community spaces with Wi-Fi. - Advocate for telehealth payment and sustainability.

-Plan for Sustainability

-- Think about sustainability into the future.
-Implement changes that will endure post-COVID. - Invest in technology to provide virtual services.
-This will likely be beneficial in the long-run, post-pandemic. - Develop enduring workflows to address social needs in a virtual setting. - Think about long-term impacts of COVID-19 to anticipate future needs.
+Best Practices Examples from Interviews/Literature Focus on Health Equity • Harness the energy from the dual pandemics of COVID-19 and racism to focus on social needs with an equity lens.
+Leaders hold space to discuss equity and rethink old approaches.
+Harness data: look at all metrics by race/ethnicity.
+Collect and Use Data • Collect, organize, standardize, and act on data related to social needs.
+Use data to identify patients, target outreach, and track intervention success.
+Document what you are hearing from patients and track trends.
+Standardize data as much as possible to facilitate accurate measurement and data sharing.
+Collect data on the social determinants of health and intervene.
+Leverage Telehealth • Include social health in telehealth interventions.
+Address patient technology access Provide mental health services, social needs screening, and resource referrals virtually.
+Address technology access issues creatively.
+Have a patient come into the issues. clinic and talk with a provider using a clinic computer.
+Connect patients to community spaces with Wi-Fi.
+Advocate for telehealth payment and sustainability.
+Plan for Sustainability • Think about sustainability into the future.
+Implement changes that will endure post-COVID.
+Invest in technology to provide virtual services.
+This will likely be beneficia in the long-run, post-pandemic.
+Develop enduring workflows to address social needs in a virtual setting.
+Think about long-term impacts of COVID-19 to anticipate future needs. augh our priorities and act on them.
+We've elevated things we've